m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 - writer
 - version

-Let’s assume that a new writer comes along after the first writer has closed the file.
+Let's assume that a new writer comes along after the first writer has closed the file.
 This is referred to as a **sequential writer**.

 In this case, the server contacts the old writer to gather all of the dirty blocks, which is convenient given that the client keeps track of all dirty blocks.

 If the old writer has closed the file, the server will update the value of the writer it holds to point to the new writer.
 At this point, the new writer can proceed and cache the file.

-Let’s assume that a third writer comes along and wants to write to the file concurrently with the current writer.
+Let's assume that a third writer comes along and wants to write to the file concurrently with the current writer.
 This is concurrent sharing.

 When the write request comes, the server contacts the current writer to gather the dirty blocks.
-When the server realizes that this writer hasn’t closed the file, it will disable the caching of the file for both writers.
+When the server realizes that this writer hasn't closed the file, it will disable the caching of the file for both writers.

 To enable/disable caching, it makes sense for the server to maintain a cacheable flag on a per file basis.